Merciless Parliament: Purge of the Royal Household

+War with France

 At the session's start, the Lords Appellant repudiated all of Richard's deals with France.
 The commanders of the English garrisons in France were replaced with men loyal to the Appellants, who began to pursue an aggressive war policy.
 Parliament however, was unwilling to grant a significant tax grant to pay for military operations.
-On 21 February the Parliament grudgingly agreed to a subsidy equal to half the normal subsidy granted, amounting to about £30,000 and authorized a fleet to be hired to patrol the English Channel for the year.
+On 21 February Parliament grudgingly agreed to a subsidy equal to half the normal subsidy granted, amounting to about £30,000 and authorized a fleet to be hired to patrol the English Channel for the year.
 Philip the Bold, Duke of Burgundy, acting as agent for the French government, sent emissaries requesting that the English abide by Richard's agreement, but they were sent away without a reply.

+End of the Session

-The Duke of York was furious over the treatment of Burley, threatening to break the coalition of lords, leading Gloucester to support ending the Parliament.
+The Duke of York was furious over the treatment of Burley, threatening to break the coalition of lords, leading Gloucester to support ending the parliament.
 A series of peasant revolts broke out in Kent and southwest England, necessitating military action in late April.
 A second recess was agreed to after Easter and resumed on 20 May.
-The remainder of the session was spent dealing with financial issues and the Parliament was finally dissolved on 4 June.
+The remainder of the session was spent dealing with financial issues and the parliament was finally dissolved on 4 June.